 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Sweet potato fries with a moderate amount of this Spicy Dipping Sauce with Sriracha would be approved for phase 2 or 3 of the South Beach Diet, especially if you make your own sweet potato fries and use light sour cream and light mayo.
-If you eat it with low-carb vegetables, this could be great for other low-carb eating plans, which would prefer full-fat mayo and sour cream.
+Everything in this Sriracha Aioli Dipping Sauce would be great for low-carb or Keto diets, and see the list in this post for low-carb ideas to eat with this tasty sauce!
+Sweet potato fries with a moderate amount of this dipping sauce would be approved for phase 2 or 3 of the original South Beach Diet, especially if you make your own sweet potato fries and use light sour cream and light mayo.

 Find More Recipes Like This One: